CodenWizFreak/PRODIGY_AD_04/README.md

 # PRODIGY_AD_04

+Welcome to the Tic Tac Toe app!
+This is a classic game implemented as an android application.
+Play against another player and enjoy the timeless fun of Tic Tac Toe.
+This was created as an internship project at Prodigy Infotech.

 ## Contributing

 Contributions to improve **PRODIGY_AD_04** are welcome!
 If you have ideas or suggestions, please fork the repository and submit a pull request.